DMW2151/building-on-dok8s/readme.md

   --values ./manifests/redis/redis-values-production.yaml
 ```

-A few minutes after a successful deployment, I can verify that all expected services, statefulsets, and containers are up and running.
+A few minutes after a successful deployment, I can verify that all expected services, statefulsets, and pods are up and running.

 ```bash
 # Check all resources in namespace